-Before logging into the node for the fir password for your adm st time, please provide a nin user.
+Before logging into the node for t password for you

 Enter Password: Confirm Password:

 Save

 Important: AWS Nodes will require the instance ID and Azure Nodes will require the subscription ID to be able to set the initial password.

 Important: During deployment of Azure Nodes you are able to set the initial password if you choose to use password authentication.
 If you set up your password this way, you will be directed to the login screen.